 What does the law say?

-Currently there are no states that hold prenatal substance abuse as a criminal act of child abuse and neglect.
-But many have expanded their civil child-welfare requirements to include substance abuse during pregnancy as grounds for terminating parental rights in relation to child abuse and neglect.
+Currently, Tennessee is the only state in which a woman can be prosecuted for using illegal drugs while pregnant.
+Women are offered a choice between serving time in jail or joining a rehab program.
+Many states have expanded their civil child-welfare requirements to include substance abuse during pregnancy as grounds for terminating parental rights in relation to child abuse and neglect.

 The laws that address prenatal substance abuse are as follows: